 Omaha Conservatory of Music provides individual lessons in violin, viola, cello, bass, piano, guitar, ukulele, voice, winds, brass, and percussion, as well as conducting, music composition, and theory.

 Our outstanding artist-faculty challenge and inspire a student body of more than 1000 students through individual lessons and group classes at 7023 Cass St. in Omaha and touch the lives of thousands of others through programs such as String Sprouts, summer music camp programs, our concert series, and off-campus classes.

-Our musical community offers a rich variety of classes, interaction with guest artists, ensemble experiences, educational workshops, solo and group performances, and other unique opportunities in collaboration with arts organizations throughout the region.
+Our rich musical community offers a variety of classes, interaction with guest artists, ensemble experiences, educational workshops, solo and group performances, and other unique opportunities in collaboration with arts organizations throughout the region.

 It is such an exciting prospect to think of the life-changing journey that a person will take as they learn to play an instrument, igniting creativity, making millions of new connections in the left and right hemispheres of the brain, and experiencing the pure joy of music making.